Grupo5Uniandes2022/SportApps/frontend/README.md

 ## Development server

 Run `npm install  &&  npm start ` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automaticall reload if you change any of the source files.
+The app will automatically reload if you change any of the source files.

 ## Code scaffolding